- Fee assured

 Whilst in Newcastle in the mid 1990s his research in molecular genetics with Professors Tim and Judith Goodship led to the genetic mapping of the familial form of atypical HUS and the descriptions of the first HUS-related mutations and polymorphisms in the factor H gene in both familial and sporadic HUS.
 He was awarded an MD in molecular genetics in 2000, and elected fellow of the Royal College of Physicians in the same year.

 He was appointed Consultant Nephrologist to the Lister Hospital in Stevenage in 1998, becoming acting Clinical Director in 2005, and full Clinical Director in 2008, standing down after 5 years.
-In recent years he has held posts as the local Royal College Tutor, Convenor to the local Ethics committee, and Research and Development lead.
+He moved to the north west in 2017 and was appointed as Consultant Nephrologist to Lancashire Teaching Hospitals NHS Trust, covering East Lancashire.

 Areas of interest